openedx/edx-documentation/en_us/shared/students/SFD_bookmarks.rst

 navigation pane.

 .. image:: ../../shared/students/Images/SFD_Bkmk_BookmarksButton.png
- :width: 600
+ :width: 800
  :alt: A course page that shows the Bookmarks option above the course
      navigation pane and units with bookmark icons in the unit navigation bar.

-The **My Bookmarks** page lists all of your bookmarks in the course, with the most recently created ones at the top.
-The page includes the location of the bookmark in the course and the date that you added the bookmark.
+The **My Bookmarks** page lists all of the pages you have bookmarked in the course, with the most recently created ones at the top.
+This page includes the location of the bookmarked material and the date that you added the bookmark.

 .. image:: ../../shared/students/Images/SFD_Bkmk_MyBookmarksPage.png
- :width: 600
+ :width: 800
- :alt: The "My Bookmarks" page showing four bookmarks.
+ :alt: The "My Bookmarks" page showing bookmarks.

-To go to any bookmark in the course, select **View** for that bookmark.
+To go to any bookmarked page, select **View** for that bookmark.